 For most Linux distributions, there should be precompiled packages for most of Meep's prerequisites below, and we highly recommend installing those prerequisites using the available packages for your system whenever possible.
 Using precompiled packages means that you don't have to worry about how to install things manually.
 You are using packages which have already been tweaked to work well with your system, and usually your packages will be automatically upgraded when you upgrade the rest of your system.

-The following precompiled packages are available: BLAS and LAPACK possibly as part of a package for Atlas BLAS, Guile, MPI, and HDF5.
+In the meantime, the following dependencies are already available as precompiled packages: BLAS and LAPACK possibly as part of a package for Atlas BLAS, Guile, MPI, and HDF5.
 One thing to be careful of is that many distributions split packages into two parts: one main package for the libraries and programs, and a devel package for header files and other things needed to compile software using those libraries.
 You will need to install both.
 So, for example, you will probably need both a

 guile package (probably installed by default) and a

 guile-devel package (probably not installed by default), and similarly for HDF5 etcetera.
 You will probably also want to install a